6

 Manufacturing makes up about 20 per cent of Singapore's economy.
 The country is home to best-in-class manufacturing plants for several global MedTech players, such as Agilent Technologies.
 Its factory has been recognised as a leader in artificial intelligence (AI)-enabled manufacturing for scientific instruments by the World Economic Forum as part of its Global Lighthouse Network

-Chow Woai Sheng, Agilent's Vice President of Global Operations, highlighted the company's success in implementing AI technologies to transform their manufacturing processes.
+Chow Woai Sheng, Agilent’s Vice President of Global Instrument Manufacturing, highlighted the company's success in implementing AI technologies to transform their manufacturing processes.
 Agilent has deployed 250 industrial Internet of Things stations that utilise AI algorithms to learn from previous test results, identify patterns, and maintain automated tests.
 This implementation has led to a significant 23 per cent improvement in work cycle times.
 They have also successfully implemented concepts like the "lights-out factory" – a fully automated system that runs product testing without human intervention, resulting in a 33 per cent increase in overall productivity.
 Additionally, Agilent's AI initiatives have contributed to sustainability goals, reducing recycled waste by 53 per cent and improving productivity by 31 per cent through big data architecture and analytics.

 In Singapore, corporates have access to resources that accelerate AI adoption.
 By participating in Google Cloud's AI Trailblazers Initiative, pharmaceutical giant GSK developed two prototypes.
 The first was an intelligent Good Manufacturing Practice assistant that sifts through text data from documents, instructions, and historical information to enhance decision-making.
 The second was an Investigation Report Maker that accelerates the process of compiling deviation investigation reports.
 Both prototypes have improved the efficiency of data retrieval by leveraging generative AI.